hvihvi/blog/pages/posts/browser-networking.md

 ## Cache

-Use `Cache-Control` header (max-age), `Last-Modified` and `ETag` provide validation mechanism.
+Use `Cache-Control` header (max-age). `Last-Modified` and `ETag` provide validation mechanism.

-Reseaches (2012) have found that about 19% of HTTP traffic are redundant transfert.
+Reseaches (2012) have found that about 19% of HTTP traffic is redundant transfert.

 ## CORS